openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 hide_header_image: true
 ---

-Scaling to 15000 functions and beyond
+Learn what changes we made to help a customer scale to 15000 functions and beyond.

 ## Introduction